Sayli08/Leetcode/LCP(Using Divide & Conquer).md

 T(n) = O(n \cdot m)
 $$

-Where \( n \) is the number of strings and \( m \) is the length of the strings.
+where \( n \) is the number of strings and \( m \) is the length of the strings.
 This product represents the total number of character comparisons needed to find the longest common prefix across all strings.

 ---